tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 3. Students Do: Sorting (15 mins)

-In this activity, students will calculate daily returns for a single ticker for the year of 2019.
+In this activity, students will extract data for a single ticker from NASDAQ.com and calculate daily returns for the year of 2019.
 The data will then be sorted in descending order to identify the top 5 performing days for returns.

 **Files:**